pepaslabs/PCFanMagneticStirrer/README.md

 D1 is a flyback diode which protects Q1.
 I'm not sure it is strictly necessary, but it is good practice.
 I used a 1N4148, but nearly any diode should work.

+LED2 is a status indicator which shows when Q1 is switched on.
 LED2 and it's 1k resistor could also hang off the same pin which drives Q1, if you need to free up another pin.

 The R2 potentiometer controls the duty cycle.
 Nearly any potentiometer should work.